project-forth-works/project-forth-works/Algorithms/CRC-generation/CRC-for-nRF24L01+/readme.md

     buffer r> 3 + + h@ ><  = ;              \ CRC correct?
 ```

-More info later on with the nRF24 sniffer implementation.
+More info later on with the nRF24L01+ data logger (sniffer) implementation.